SrulyRosenblat/DownTube/README.md

 # DownTube (depreciated)

-## fast and simple way to download youtube videos
+## a fast and simple way to download youtube videos
 a full fledged youtube downloader with support for searching youtube and realtime progressbars